heinsaar/kaizen/README.md

     zen::print("Contents:", v); // any number of arguments, like in Python }

-// Fully interchangeable with std::vector:
+// Fully interchangeable with std::vector
 std::vector x = v; v = x; // and so on
 ```
 Python-like string manupulations: